 – Antioxidant Phytonutrients, including Glucosinolates, which help boost the immune system and protect against disease

 This Quinoa Winter Bowl is simple to prepare and is perfect for serving as a light evening meal or lunch.
+(For a more substantial meal, you could add in some slices of veggie sausage).
 I find it makes a great ‘make ahead’ option and can be warmed through in a frying pan (skillet) before serving.
 It can also be served cold and any leftovers make a great addition to lunchboxes.

 Hands on time: 20 minutes Ready in: 35 minutes